← Back to Characters

 Brennen Jerhit

-Brennen Jerhit was a notorious Thazvaari warlord and the ancestral founder of the Jerhit Syndicate, a criminal organization that persists in modern Geba.
-Operating in the unreachable inland Thazvaar during the Warlord Eras, he capitalized on the planet-wide chaos following the Geban Empire’s collapse to build a powerbase through ruthless raids, underworld alliances, and control of private relays.
-With the empire fragmented and central authority dissolved, his exploitation of Thazvaar’s isolation allowed unchecked expansion of criminal enterprises, including theft and extortion.
-Brennen’s brutal tactics, including live-streamed psychological warfare and public executions, cemented his infamy, amplifying the era’s lawlessness.
-His lineage, culminating in Brena Jerhit, continues his legacy of criminal engineering and defiance of centralized control.
+Brennen Jerhit was a notorious Thazvaari warlord and the ancestral founder of the Jerhit Syndicate.
+Operating in the unreachable interior of Inland Thazvaar during the Warlord Eras, he capitalized on the planet-wide chaos following the Fracture to build a powerbase through ruthless raids, underworld alliances, and control of private relays.
+With the empire fragmented and central authority dissolved, Thazvaar's isolation allowed his criminal enterprises to expand without check: theft, extortion, and the seizure of infrastructure that no governing body had the reach to defend.

 About Vesselborn